-Applicants must be an undergraduate student returning to Notre Dame following their internship to complete their degree.
+- Applicants must be returning to Notre Dame following their experience to complete their undergraduate degree.

 - Applicants must have an internship/research offer that is relevant to their post-graduate career goals when submitting the funding application.
 Funding decisions are based upon the experience in which you are participating.

-  - Volunteer programs or internships set up by a third-party and/or program fees are not eligible to receive funding.
+- Volunteer programs or internships set up by a third-party program fees are not eligible to receive funding.

 - Internship/research duties must be consistent with the student’s level of education, related to their area of study and consistent with their post-graduate career plans.

-  - Employment must be on a full-time basis (30-40 hours per week) for at least 3 weeks or longer in the United States or abroad.
+- Employment must be on a full-time basis (typically 25-40 hours per week for at least 6 weeks or longer).

 - Paid interns are eligible to receive up to $1,000.